 A goal is a dream with a plan.
 How are you at making plans?
 Sticking to them?
 The reason goals fail, resolutions fail is because people make them nicely vague.

-For example: “I’m going to write and publish a novel.”
+Example: “I’m going to write and publish a novel.”

 If you have “Write novel” on your goal list without any thought as to what you need to do, you may find you struggle a bit.